justinholmes/openborg/README.md

 openborg
 ========

-An opensource implementation of Google Borg
+An opensource implementation of Google Borg using Apache ZooKeeper, libvirt and docker.

+It aims to provide developers the choice of deploying clusters of applications on either bare metal with docker and virtualized using libvirt (kvm under the hood)
+The clusters of applications then communicate with ZooKeeper to announce their locations.
+Possibly in the future updating load balancers or DNS.